IMGT-CNRS/StatAssembly/README.md

 ```
 Locus Haplotype contig  start end
 ```
-Locus must be IGH,IGK,IGL,TRA,TRB or TRG.
-Haplotype must be primary or alternate (case sensitive).
+Locus must be one of the following:
+* IGH
+* IGK
+* IGL
+* TRA[^1]
+* TRB
+* TRG

+[^1]: TRD is inside TRA locus and so both loci are analyzed together.

+Haplotype must be one of the following:
+* Primary
+* Alternate

+It is ***case sensitive***.
+You can only have one alternate per primary (the line just after the primary) and as many primary as you want.
+Primary and Alternate are compared in graph.

 Contig, start and end should match SAM regions.
 Example in test files.

 ## How to install